 Are reductions in air deposition of mercury reflected in fish tissue declines, specifically focused on food/recreational fish trends in urban and non-urban areas.

-The TCW decided to focus efforts on the first objective for PCBs since it was the one of highest priority needs.
+The TCW decided to focus efforts on the first objective for PCBs since it was one of highest priority needs.
 The other high priority for emerging contaminants is being addressed by (1) a CBP plastic pollution action team (monitoring for microplastics), and (2) an upcoming STAC workshop focused on PFAS monitoring.

-Based on TCW feedback, a multi-pronged approach was described to comprehensively address the priorities of jurisdictions and monitoring agencies and meet the stated objective.
-The approach has several inter-related components: (figure 2): “Enhance PCB monitoring to establish (1) establish current baseline conditions and identify impairments, (2) help refine previously identified sources, (3) determine PCB response to mitigation efforts and (4) assess fish conditions and relation to consumption thresholds.
+The PCB objective was expanded to have multi-pronged approach with several inter-related components (Figure 2) (Figure 2): “Enhance PCB monitoring to (1) establish current baseline conditions and identify impairments, (2) help refine previously identified sources, (3) determine PCB response to mitigation efforts and (4) assess fish conditions in relation to consumption thresholds.

 Figure 2: Components of the PCB monitoring objective.

 Section 3: Existing monitoring that can be utilized for the objective

 A data inventory for PCBs was conducted by USGS and additional information was requested from each jurisdiction and federal partners related to the components of the monitoring objective.
-Some of the findings are summarized below.
+Some of the findings are summarized below, and are presented in accordance with figure 2 topics (shown in italics in paragraphs below).

-REVIEW QUESTION FOR TCW: the four components of the monitoring objective have been updated based on Oct TCW input.
-Any other revisions needed?

-Asses current conditions: Monitoring is done by all the jurisictions to assess current condtions.
+AssesAssess current conditions: Fish Tissue monitoring is done by all the jurisictions to assess current conditions and to track progress.
 Sampling is usually done on a rotational basis to cover an entire jurisdctions every several years.
-These results are used to establish baseline conditions and identify impaired waters in each state (map 1a), that is updated every two years, and development of local TMDLs to address the impairments (map 1b).
+These results are used to establish baseline conditions and identify impaired waters in each state (Figure 3a), that is updated every two years, and development of local TMDLs to address the impairments (Figure 3b).
 In selected places with impairments, additional sampling is often conducted to help develop and implement a local TMDL.

-Maps (1a)—impaired waters based on PCBs, 1b—TMDLs developed as of 2017.
+Figure 3)—impaired waters based on PCBs, 1b—TMDLs developed as of 2017.

-Identifying and refiningrsources: If a PCB TMDL is developed to address an impairment, “track-back studies” are often employed to identify the driving sourcesof PCBs in a watershed and better focus mitigation efforts.
-The number of track-back studies vary by jurisdiction.
-For example, MD has a strong focus on track-back studies in selected places where TMDLs have been developed and DC is conducting source studies in the Anacostia.
-In other jurisdictions VAis just getting underway but planning track-back studies, while none are planned at this time in PA.
+Refining known and identifying unknown sources: If a PCB TMDL is developed to address an impairment, “track-back studies” are often employed to refine the driving sources (or identify unknown sources) of PCBs in a watershed and better focus mitigation efforts.
+The number of current track-back studies vary by jurisdiction.
+For example, MD has a strong focus on track-back studies in selected places where TMDLs have been approved and DC is conducting source studies in the Anacostia watershed.
+VA currently has a significant focus on TMDL development, and has in some instances (such as the Potomac TMDL) identified loads associated with unknown sources that necessitate track-back studies, but these are just getting underway.
+No additional monitoring for PCBSs are planned at this time in PA.

 PCB respone to migitation actions.
-In general, there is very limited monitoring for this component, particularly at a scale of interest to the CBP (i.e., broader than a single contaminated site).
-The primary reason is there are limited management actions being implemented for PCB at this time across the watershed
+In general, there is very limited monitoring for this component of the monitoring objective, particularly at a scale of interest to the CBP (i.e., broader than a single contaminated site).
+The primary reason is there are limited management actions being implemented for PCB at this time across the watershed.

-Some of the considerations discussed by the TCW included:
+Some additional considerations discussed by the TCW in reference to this portion of the monitoring objective (PCB response to mitigation actions) included:

 (1) a regional approach to detecting changes in PCBs is not practical for the entire Bay watershed.

-(2) a more geographically-targeted approach that focuses on places where actions are being implemented to address a local TMDL (including gray infrastructure improvements), where remediation has occurred, or a combination of these efforts would be more practical.
+(2) a more geographically-targeted approach that focuses on places where actions are being or plan to be implemented to address a local TMDL (including gray infrastructure improvements), where remediation has occurred, or a combination of these efforts would be more practical.